GMS6804-master/Sarek/README.md

 The configuration files have been modified for HiPerGator and a sample SLURM script is provided [here](ufrcSlurmTemplate).

+### How To Run the Pipeline on Real NGS Data.
+Here, Whole Exome Sequencing Data from Illumina is Illustrated.

 # Application of Sarek Whole Exome Bioinformatics Pipeline to Cancer Immuno-Oncology Strategy.

 ![Image](https://github.com/jongtaek-kim/Sarek/blob/master/docs/images/TMB%20Defined..jpg?raw=true)